-During the report period, three OPCW inspections took place in South Africa.
-There were two (sequential) inspections held at OCPF producing Discrete Organic Chemicals and one Schedule 1 inspection at South Africa's SSSF.
-The three inspections confirmed South Africa's adherence to the provisions of the CWC.
+During the report period, one OPCW inspection took place in South Africa.
+The inspection was at an OCPF producing Discrete Organic Chemicals.
+The inspection confirmed South Africa's adherence to the provisions of the CWC.

 Furthermore, international verification exercises were undertaken to ensure that certain conditions attached to sensitive items exported from South Africa were adhered to.
 The verification exercises were undertaken in conjunction with the NCACC Inspectorate.